opensource-force/osf-blog/content/posts/you_are_not_a_number/part_13/index.md

 They are absolutely a step in the right direction, and if they were built now, I think they would have been more careful with how identity was handled.
 As they exist, the protocols are set, and changing protocols is very difficult as ipv6, tls 1.3, and HTTP/2 can attest to.

-The goal is to reward and monetize the content creators on these platforms for blazing the trail, but monetization is out of the scope of this doc.
+The goal is to reward and monetize the content creators on these platforms for blazing the trail, but monetization is out of the scope of this doc.[^14]

 ## We're living in a society